Weighted Brunn-Minkowski Theory I: On Weighted Surface Area Measures: Introduction

 where $V(K[n-j],L[j])$ is the \textit{mixed volume} of $(n-j)$ copies of $K$ and $j$ copies of $L$.
 When $j=1$, one often writes $V(K[n-1],L)$.
 By taking the derivative, one obtains

-where the last equality follows by a standard approximation argument using polytopes, $h_K(x)=\sup_{y\in K}\langle y,x\rangle$ is the support function of $K,$ and $S_K$ is the \textit{surface area measure of $K$}.
-The formal definition of the surface area measure is the following:
+where $h_L(x)=\sup_{y\in L}\langle y,x\rangle$ is the support function of $L,$ and $S_K$ is the \textit{surface area measure of $K$}.
+We will discuss the formal definition of the surface area measure below (see Section~\ref{ss:mixed-pty}); essentially, if the Gauss map $n_K:\partial K\to \s^{n-1}$ associates a vector in the boundary $\partial K$ of $K$ with its outer unit normal on the unit sphere ($\s^{n-1}$), then $S_K$ is a Borel measure on the sphere induced by the Gauss map.
+Let us mention here that $C^2_+$ convex bodies are those with positive curvature and $C^2$ support function.